petersonben50/HellsCanyon/code/binning/metabolism/binAnalysis_metabolism.md

 The one that's higher was predicted to be a PCC porin through our custom workflow.
 Let's see if there are MHCs on either side of it, but I doubt there will be.
 Yeah, none of them except for the ExtE from Geobacterales has adjacent MHCs, so these are probably not actually PCCs.

-*Confirm dsrA phylogeny*

-I wanted to confirm that the dsrA sequences we identified were reductive dsrA genes and were not the reverse dsrA sequences.
-I only had two sequences, so shouldn't be too hard.
-I aligned these two to each other, then aligned that to karthik's *dsrA* database, using MUSCLE for both.
-I then used trimal to trim up the alignment to remove residues with over 50% gaps.
-I then generated a ML tree using FastTree.
-I inspected this tree in R: `code/binning/metabolism/dsr_tree.R`.
-Both of the dsrA genes we identified are reductive *dsrA* sequences.
-We'll just leave this as is in the spreadsheet then.

-*Run through METABOLIC*

-I set up a METABOLIC run on the GLBRC servers using a submission script that Charles had set up for me.

 *Run kofamscan on ORFs*